 We had a good number of solutions come in for this challenge.
-First from Peak School in Hong Kong
+Firstly, we had a few solutions from children at Peak School in Hong Kong:

 Victoria K & F

 1) Yes, we can see how the grid has been constructed: horizontal x vertical black numbers = red number or another way to explain is: black number x black number = red numbers e.g: 2 that is horizontal x 6 vertical= 12 in red

 2) The red numbers are the answers to the black numbers e.g 2x2= 4, 2x3 = 6, 2x4=8, 2x5=10 and so on

 3) The red 6 is in that square because 2x3=6